OrbsCCG/Orbs-CCG-Wiki/colors/multicolor.md

 [[Unbound Radical]]

-Unbound Radical is a yellow and red minion that helps you create more Spark Jar tokens.
-Spark Jar tokens can be used to increase an action card's damage or an elemental card's power by 1.
-For more information on Spark Jar tokens, see the [Glossary](/wiki/rules/glossary).
+Unbound Radical is a yellow and red minion that helps you create more [Spark Jar](../rules/glossary.md#spark-jars) tokens.
+[Spark Jar](../rules/glossary.md#spark-jars) tokens can be used to increase an action card's damage or an elemental card's power by 1.